rht-labs/labs-ci-cd/s2i-config/jenkins-master/README.md

 ## Slack Integration

 To Integrate with slack follow the steps at https://github.com/jenkinsci/slack-plugin.
 Particularly, create a webhook at  https://customteamname.slack.com/services/new/jenkins-ci.
 After the webhook setup is complete at slack, record and add the below environmental variables.
 You can retrieve the values on your [slack dashboard](https://my.slack.com/services/new/jenkins-ci).
 Make sure you are logged into the correct team.
-1. The base url as SLACK_BASE_URL
+1. The base url as `SLACK_BASE_URL`
-2. The slack token as SLACK_TOKEN
+2. The slack token as `SLACK_TOKEN`
-3. The slack room you selected as the default slack channel as SLACK_ROOM
+3. The slack room you selected as the default slack channel as `SLACK_ROOM`
-4. optionally, a jenkins credential can be used for the token and referenced by a custom id at SLACK_TOKEN_CREDENTIAL_ID.
-This takes precedences over the SLACK_TOKEN
+4. optionally, a jenkins credential can be used for the token and referenced by a custom id at `SLACK_TOKEN_CREDENTIAL_ID`.
+This takes precedences over the `SLACK_TOKEN`

+## SonarQube Integration

+ By default the deployment will attempt to connect to SonarQube and configure its setup including an authentication token.
+The default url is http://sonarqube:9000.
+This can be overriden adding an environment variable named `SONARQUBE_URL`.
+To disable SonarQube entirely set an environment variable named `DISABLE_SONAR` with any value.

 ## Contributing